what is marshaling?

 Marshals (race workers) are the glue that keeps racing alive in any club.
 Go to any club out there and ask the members what the life blood of their racing is and you will get the same answer “marshals” and the NASCC is no different.
-Marshals are a special breed, it takes guts to stand out on a corner inches from racing and wave flags, put out fires, and provide rescue services in the event of an incident.
-Marshal’s are rewarded for their volunteer work with the best seat in the house when it comes to spectating (how does it get any better than being ON the racetrack?), free lunches, and the general admiration of the rest of the race community.
-If this sounds like a job for you – be sure to come to a club meeting and get involved!
+Marshals are a special breed, it takes great character to stand out on a corner inches from racing and wave flags, put out fires, and provide rescue services in the event of an incident.

 Almost anyone can become a racetrack marshal.
 Participation requirements are simple — an interest in motorsports, good health, and an ability to work well with others in a team environment.
 To work in a ‘hot area’, i.e. in close proximity to the track, you must be at least 16 years of age, with written parental consent, or 18 without parental consent.
 (These ages may vary from track to track, depending on the rules in place there.)

-For anyone not capable of, or interested in working turns, there are many other areas just as important to running a safe and successful motorsport event, including timing and scoring, pre-grid, pit and paddock control, etc.
+For anyone not interested in working turns, there are many other areas just as important to running a safe and successful motorsport event, including timing and scoring, pre-grid, pit and paddock control, etc.

 With the diversity of our activities at the track, and with our ongoing, comprehensive training programs for new workers, we have a place for nearly everyone.
 We have the best seats in the house, and have more fun than anyone else at the racetrack.
 Try us out. — You won’t regret it!